ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/select.md

 | **`structured_content.items.title`** | String | The title of the item.
 Limited to 80 characters. |
 | **`structured_content.items.payload`** | String | **Optional**.
 Payload that will be returned with the structured response.
 Limited to 1000 characters. |

-## Example: Apple Business Chat (Quick Replies)
+## Example: Apple Messages for Business (Quick Replies)

-The following example uses Apple Business Chat with quick replies.
+The following example uses Apple Messages for Business with quick replies.

 <img class="img-fluid" width="300" src="../../../img/structured-messages-select-apple-biz.jpg">